-I don’t know about you, but I’ve never just been hanging out doing nothing and suddenly found myself in the middle of spin class at the gym, sweating like crazy.
+If I don’t plan to exercise, it doesn’t happen.
+I mean, I’ve never just been hanging out doing nothing and suddenly found myself in the middle of spin class at the gym, sweating like crazy.

-While I will find myself absent-mindedly scrolling Facebook or eating goldfish crackers, I’ve never just suddenly started doing burpees without thinking.
+While I will find myself absent-mindedly scrolling Facebook or eating goldfish crackers, I’ve never just mindlessly started doing burpees.

 Nope.
 Like most people, in order to exercise I’ve had to plan it and get myself motivated.

 And if working out in general takes planning and effort, doing it as a busy mom can feel like trying to organize and choreograph a hundred-person flash mob in the park.

 If you’ve ever wondered “how can I make time to exercise with a busy schedule” or “when is the best time to exercise when you’re a busy mom”, then this post is for you.
 Because I’m going to outline why mornings are the perfect time to fit in a workout as a busy mom and how you can plan out your workout schedule so it actually happens.